Israel's attorney-general tells Netanyahu to stay out of push for judicial changes | Politics

 Israel's attorney-general tells Netanyahu to stay out of push for judicial changes

-The plans to strengthen political control over appointments of judges, including the Supreme Court, while weakening that body's ability to overturn legislation or rule against the government, have brought tens of thousands of Israelis onto the streets in nationwide protests.
-Critics say the proposed changes will politicise the judiciary and compromise its independence, foster corruption and harm Israel's legal protection abroad and its economy.
+Coalition lawmaker Simcha Rothman said the judicial overhaul has nothing to do with the criminal case against Netanyahu and Baharav-Miara's instruction would have no impact on advancing the changes.
+Rothman, who heads the Knesset's Constitution, Law and Justice Committee, was briefing diplomats and journalists at the Jerusalem Center For Public Affairs, In a statement from the government's coalition heads, Netanyau's Likud party echoed Levin and Rothman.
+Baharav-Miara was appointed under the previous government, which had ousted Netanyahu in 2021.

-In a separate statement earlier, Baharav-Miara said Netanyahu was prohibited from involvement in the proposals, because of a conflict of interest posed by his ongoing corruption trial, in which he has denied wrongdoing.
-A statement from Netanyahu's office said the attorney-general's position about his involvement was unacceptable and requested 14 days to provide a full response.
+Israeli Prime Minister Benjamin Netanyahu must stay out of his government's push to overhaul the judicial system because he has a conflict of interest, the country's attorney-general said on Thursday, adding to growing friction over the plan.
+In a statement on why Netanyahu should not be involved, Gali Baharav-Miara cited the premier's ongoing corruption trial, in which he has denied wrongdoing.

-Coalition lawmaker Simcha Rothman said the judicial overhaul has nothing to do with the criminal case against Netanyahu and Baharav-Miara's instruction would have no impact on its advancement.
-Rothman, who heads the Knesset's Constitution, Law and Justice Committee, was briefing diplomats and journalists at the Jerusalem Center For Public Affairs.
+Netanyahu had no immediate comment.
+Justice Minister Yariv Levin accused Baharav-Miara of "seeking to prevent the prime minister from voicing his positions" regarding sought changes that he said would affect her own areas of authority.
+Coalition lawmaker Simcha Rothman said the judicial overhaul has nothing to do with the criminal case against Netanyahu and Baharav-Miara's instruction would have no impact on advancing the changes.

 Baharav-Miara was appointed under the previous government, which had ousted Netanyahu in 2021.
 Now in his sixth term astride a hard-right coalition, Netanyahu argues the judiciary has overstepped its bounds in recent years, with his allies describing the Supreme Court as elitist and leftist.